adielBm/raycast-extension-reverso-context/README.md

 - `>es home` will translate "home" from default language to Spanish.
 - `fr> maison` will translate "maison" from French to default language.
 - `en>it home` will translate "house" from English to Italian.

+> after typing the query in the input field, you can press `Enter` to get the results. inside the results list, you have to add `.` to the end of the query to get the results.